coder-cat-999/C-solution/PR_TEMPLATE.md

-# Issue Id you have worked upon -
+### Issue Id you have worked upon -
-Your answer
+write your answer here

-# Briefly explain your program logic -
+### Briefly explain your program logic -
-Your answer
+write your answer here